dell/csm-docs/content/docs/deployment/helm/modules/installation/observability/installer.md

     |
     |- CSI Driver for PowerMax is installed                             Success
     |
-    |- Copying ConfigMap from powermax to karavi                        Success
-    |
     |- Copying Secret from powermax to karavi                           Success
     |
     |- Installing CertManager CRDs                                      Success